datalayer/datalayer/lab/keycloak/java/README.md

 ```
 Code: 200
 ...
-Response Body: bgates, it is private.
+Response Body: bjobs, it is private.
 ```

 Add a new user in LDAP.